AmritaCSN/LongRange-WiFi-Interceptor/README.md

 # Long Range Stealth Mode Wi-Fi Surveillance and Interception System
-  This repository contains the data generated and experiment results needed to built a long rang wifi intercepted system
+  This repository contains the data generated and experiment results needed to built a long rang wifi intercepted system.

 ## Table of Contents
 - [Flow Diagram](#Flow-Diagram)